edgedb/edgedb/docs/edgeql/select.rst

   {[1, 2, 3]}

 However most queries are selecting *objects* that live in the database.
+When selecting objects, the ``select`` statement supports filters, ordering, and pagination operations.

 For demonstration purposes, the queries below assume the following schema.

 .. code-block:: sdl